 To comply with State regulations, the Town of Lewiston, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
 We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
-In 2014, we conducted tests for over 100 contaminants.
+In 2017, we conducted tests for over 100 contaminants.
 Less than a quarter of the tested contaminants were detected.
 The NCWD is required to test for lead and copper every three (3) years.
-In 2014, 50 sites throughout the NCWD were tested for lead and copper.
+In 2017, 50 sites throughout the NCWD were tested for lead and copper.
 The analysis showed concentrations below action level for all 50 copper samples.
-The 90th percentile level of lead detected,
+The 90^{th} percentile level of lead detected, $6.6 \,\mu\text{g/L}$, was below the regulatory limit of $15.0 \,\mu\text{g/L}$.

-4.5 \Box g/L, was below the regulatory limit of 15.0 \Box g/L; however, lead was found at a level higher than the action level (AL) recommended by the State at three (3) of 50 sites tested.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

-If you have any questions about this report or concerning your drinking water, please contact Dennis J. Brochey, Town of Lewiston Supervisor at (716) 754-8213.
+If you have any questions about this report or concerning your drinking water, please contact D. Steven Broderick, Town of Lewiston Supervisor at (716) 754-8213.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled town board meetings.
-The meetings are held on the fourth Monday of each month at 6:00 p.m.
+The meetings are held on the fourth Monday of each month.